hakerdefo/zola-blog/README.md

 # zola-blog
-The place where code for my blog built using Zola lives.
+The place where code for a special person's blog built using Zola lives.
 <p></p>

 **Credits :**